LSTM-Kirigaya/Live2dRender/README.md

 # Live2dRender

-render for new version of live2d in Web
+A JS render for new version of Live2D